videlalvaro/rabbitmq-stream/README.md

 # RabbitMQ Stream Plugin #

 This plugin adds the concept of stream exchanges.
-The idea is that when you define a policy that makes an exchange a _stream_, the plugin will create one queue per node in the cluster (Think sharding, for some definition of sharding).
-Messages published to the exchange will be delivered to the queues either by __consistent hashing__ or by a __random algorithm__ (The plugin augments the `consistent-hash-exchange` and the `random-exchange` plugins).
+The idea is that when you define a policy that makes an exchange a _stream_, the plugin will create at least one queue per node in the cluster (Think sharding, for some definition of sharding).
+Messages published to the exchange will be delivered to the queues either by __consistent hashing__ or by a __random algorithm__
+(The plugin augments the `consistent-hash-exchange` and the `random-exchange` plugins).

 ## Why? ##